 a) Make a donation on line to the ‘Friends of All Saints’ who are committed to supporting the project.
 You can do this by logging onto mydonate.bt.com and then searching for Friends of All Saints Perpetual Fabric Fund.

-b) Send a cheque made payable to ‘All Saints Snodland’ to the Rector, stating in an accompanying note that you would like the money to go specifically towards this project.
+b) Send a cheque made payable to ‘All Saints Snodland’ to the Rector, stating in an accompanying note that you would like the money to go specifically towards the repair and maintenance of All Saints Church.

-c) Join The Friends of All Saints (You can find their contact details on this website) and make a regular donation, monthly or annually.
-We need to create a strong group of Friends for the ongoing maintenance of the church after the urgent repair work has been completed, and regular donations are undoubtedly one of the best ways in which we will be able to ensure a secure future for the church.
+c) Join The Friends of All Saints (You can find their contact details on this website) and make a regular donation, monthly or annually – whatever you can afford.
+We need to create a strong group of Friends for the ongoing repair and maintenance of the church, and regular donations are undoubtedly one of the best ways in which we will be able to ensure a secure future for the church.

-In conjunction with the 2016-2017 HLF urgent repair project, we are planning to develop All Saints Church as a community resource, and to increase the number and range of visitors from Snodland and further afield, both children and adults, who use it.
+Following on from the 2016-2017 HLF urgent repair project, we are continuously seeking to develop All Saints Church as a community resource, and to increase the number and range of visitors from Snodland and further afield, both children and adults, who use it.

-We see the church, standing as it does at a strategic river crossing on the Pilgrims Way, not only as a potentially exciting venue for cultural and educational activities, but also as a place where people will be able to come to reflect upon their journey of life regardless of their religious faith or background.
+We look upon our church, standing as it does at a strategic river crossing on the Pilgrims Way, not only as a potentially exciting venue for cultural and educational activities, but as a place where people will be able to come to reflect upon their journey of life regardless of their religious faith or background.

 a) Welcomers to help man the church at weekends and to assist with refreshments